algorithm-helper/algorithm-helper/content/categories/algorithms/graphs/kahns-topological-sort-algorithm.md

 # Kahn's Topological Sort Algorithm

-Kahn's Topological Sort Algorithm is an algorithm for finding the topological ordering of a Graph, and the main idea is that we maintain a Stack or a Queue and start off by adding all Vertices with no incoming Edges, then we run either Depth First Search (with a Stack) or Breadth First Search (with a Queue) with the modification that we delete Edges to adjacent Vertices, and only process them when they have no more incoming Edges to them.
+Kahn's topological sort algorithm is an algorithm for finding the topological ordering of a graph, and the main idea is that we maintain a stack or a queue and start off by adding all vertices with no incoming edges (i.e. with an indegree of 0) and then run either depth first search (in the case of using a stack) or breadth first search (in the case of using a queue) with the modification that we delete edges to adjacent vertices, and only process them when they have no more incoming edges to them.

-Pseudocode (with Stack):
+### Using Stack

+Pseudocode:

 ```
-V : Set of all Vertices
+V : set of all vertices
-adjacent : Adjacency List
+adjacent : adjacency list
-S : Stack of Vertices, initialized to be empty
+S : stack of vertices, initialized to be empty

 kahnTopologicalSort(V):
-  result : Queue of Vertices, initialized to be empty
+  result : queue of vertices, initialized to be empty

-  for each Vertex x in V:
+  for each vertex x in V:
     if x has no incoming edges:
       S.push(x)